joncrangle/teams-green/README.md

 - Increase delays for slower systems: `teams-green start --focus-delay 50 --key-process-delay 200`

 ### Activity Detection Behavior
-- **Mouse Activity**: Clicking, dragging, or using any mouse buttons will reset the Teams activity timer
+- **Mouse Activity**: Any mouse movement, clicking, dragging, or scroll wheel usage will reset the Teams activity timer
-- **Keyboard Activity**: Pressing modifier keys (Shift, Ctrl, Alt) will reset the timer
+- **Keyboard Activity**: Any key press will reset the timer
-- **Application Focus**: Actively using other applications will defer Teams activity
-- **Efficient Monitoring**: Activity is checked at most once per second to minimize system impact
+- **Touch Input**: Touch screen interactions will reset the timer (on supported devices)
+- **Efficient Monitoring**: Uses Windows GetLastInputInfo API - single system call detects all input types with millisecond precision
+- **Configurable Threshold**: Adjust sensitivity with `--input-threshold` flag (default 500ms means any input within last 500ms is considered "active")
 - **Smart Timer Reset**: When activity is detected, the full interval timer is reset (e.g., if interval is 180s, timer resets to 180s from current time)

 ### WebSocket Connection Issues